sam-github/pcap-lua/README.txt

 Note that the dumper object is independent of the cap object, once it's created.

+-- cap = cap:set_filter(filter, nooptimize)

+- filter is the filter string, see tcpdump or pcap-filter man page.
+- nooptimize can be true if you don't want the filter optimized during compile (the default is to optimize).

 -- capdata, timestamp, wirelen = cap:next()